wosra/wosra/index.md

 - Ontology-based approaches for explainable agents and robots
 - Fairness and Transparency in AI and Robots
 - AI, Robotics and law
+- Representation, reasoning, and behaviors for autonomy
 - Artificial intelligence and machine learning for autonomous robots
 - Multiple autonomous robots and cloud robotics
+- Affordances in human robot interaction
+- Causation in human robot interaction